-Not a Pet, but Similarly Supportive
+Not a pet, but similarly supportive

 CAT stands for Computer-Assisted Translation (or Computer-Aided Translation), and these tools are all about saving translators time and effort.

-Is Google Translate Among CAT Tools?
+Is Google Translate a CAT tool?

 Machine translation works with artificial intelligence in an attempt to replace the work of human translators, which is why there’s no human involvement in Google Translate output text (unless it is post-edited by a human).

 - Google Translate is an example of machine translation (whose output should always be reviewed by a professional, human linguist).
 The machine does most of the work.